vmware-tanzu/velero/site/content/docs/main/restore-reference.md

 1. When restoring a snapshot, Velero statically creates the PV and then binds it to a restored PVC.
 Velero's PV rename and remap process is used only in this case because this is the only case where Velero creates the PV resource directly.
 1. When restoring with Restic, Velero uses Kubernetes’ [dynamic provision process](https://kubernetes.io/docs/concepts/storage/dynamic-provisioning/) to provision the PV after creating the PVC.
 In this case, the PV object is not actually created by Velero.
 1. When restoring with the [CSI plugin](csi.md), the PV is created from a CSI snapshot by the CSI driver.
-Velero doesn’t create the PV directly, instead Velero creates a PVC with its DataSource referring to the CSI VolumeSnapshot object.
+Velero doesn’t create the PV directly.
+Instead Velero creates a PVC with its DataSource referring to the CSI VolumeSnapshot object.

 ### Snapshot PV Restore

 PV data backed up by durable snapshots is restored by VolumeSnapshot plugins.
 Velero calls the plugins’ interface to create a volume from a snapshot.
-The plugin returns the volume’s volumeID.
-This ID is created by storage vendors and will be updated into the PV object created by Velero, so that the PV object is connected to the volume restored from a snapshot.
+The plugin returns the volume’s `volumeID`.
+This ID is created by storage vendors and will be updated in the PV object created by Velero, so that the PV object is connected to the volume restored from a snapshot.

 ### Restic PV Restore